| MySQL database conversion to UTF8 |

 The interaction for a query can be depicted as follows:

-NB: By setting above mentioned charsets appropriately, one can work with Latin1 at the client side (PHP/HTML) while the database contains UTF8.
+at the client side (PHP/HTML) while the database contains Latin1.
 Or the reverse.

-In general, one would avoid translations as much as possible (delay/processing power, risk of mistakes or poor translations), but during conversion it can be useful.
+In general, one would avoid translations as much as possible (delay/processing power, risk of mistakes or poor translations), but during conversion it is useful: the database can still be used while you change the charset table by table or even column by column.

 Use the SQL commands